 Now it was the TT that beckoned.
 Wynne had successfully secured three of the NCR 860cc Ducati endurance racers.
 One each for Hailwood, Nicholls and Scaysbrook and received them from the factory with plenty of time to prepare the racers for the F1 TT.
 Mike also had the Martini sponsored Yamaha’s at his disposal.
 Known as Team Hailwood Martini, Mike had a production TZ 250 for the Junior TT, an ex-Agostini OW20 for the 500cc Senior TT and a production TZ750 for the 1000cc Classic TT.
 Turning the spanners for the Martini Team were Mike’s former mechanic Nobby Clark and respected technician Trevor Tilbury.

-The first event of the TT meeting was the F1 race.
+The first event of the TT meeting was the F1 race which was increased to six laps that year.
 The crowds of spectators had swollen thanks to Hailwood’s comeback, although there was some trepidation in the minds of the fans.
 Could Hailwood still do it?
 What if he got hurt or even worse?
 The spectators knew Mike was putting the substance of legend on the line.
 And it wasn’t just Read riding a factory Honda, TT regular and a winner of two 1000cc Classic TT’s John Williams was on a second factory Honda, while Tom Herron, Tony Rutter and Helmut Dahne were on works supported dealer entries.

 Read led the 63 competitors away for the six-lap 226.38 mile (364.32km) race.
 But all eyes were on the number 12 Ducati starting from the fifth row (Mcauley had requested the number 12 from the A.C.U. as it represented the number of Hailwood’s TT victories).
 The grandstand crowd rose and applauded as Mike set off in pursuit of Read.